amitfin/oref_alert/README.md

 [![Open your Home Assistant instance and show your service developer tools with a specific service selected.](https://my.home-assistant.io/badges/developer_call_service.svg)](https://my.home-assistant.io/redirect/developer_call_service/?service=oref_alert.remove_sensor)

+Note: additional sensros created before v2.2.0 use a different implementaiton.
+It's better to delete such entities and to create new sensors using the new functionality (old sensors are not broken and can be used).

 ## Additional Attributes

 All sensors have the following extra attributes: